-If you've made an offer to someone but they haven't responded, you have the right to revoke your offer any time before the other person accepts the offer.
-Once they accept the offer, however, you're bound by the terms of the agreement, even if you've had a change of heart.
-If you've agreed to keep an offer open for a certain time, you cannot revoke the offer until that period has ended.
+If you've made an offer, but it hasn't been accepted, you can revoke it any time before acceptance.
+However, once the other party accepts the offer, a binding agreement is formed, and you're bound by the contract terms, even if you've had a change of heart.
+If you've agreed to keep an offer open for a certain time, you can only revoke the offer once that period has ended.

 Rejections and Counteroffers

-A rejection is simple -- one party makes an offer and the other party simply declines it.
+A rejection is simple -- one party makes an offer, and the other party declines it.
 Another form of rejection is the counteroffer, which is the hallmark of haggling and bargaining for a better deal.
-When the other party, instead of accepting, replies with a new term (lower price, more product, etc.), this is a rejection of the original offer and new offer for the original offeror.
-Now, it's up to you whether to accept the counteroffer or not.
+When the other party replies to an offer with a new term (lower price, more product, etc.), this is a rejection of the original offer and a new offer for the original offeror.
+Now, it's up to you whether to accept the counteroffer.

 In the example from above, if you decline the mechanic's offer to replace your muffler for $300 and instead offer to pay him $250 to do the same service, you've rejected the original offer and created a new one.
-If the mechanic agrees, then you have offer and acceptance, and an exchange of something of value -- and therefore a valid contract.
+If the mechanic agrees, you have an offer, acceptance, and exchange of something of value -- and, therefore, a valid contract.

 Accepting an Offer

 The act of acceptance is typically very straightforward.
-Someone makes an offer and you agree or don't agree to the terms.
-However, depending on the subject matter of the contract, there are different requirements for acceptance.
+Someone makes an offer, and you agree to the terms.
+However, depending on the type of contract, there are different requirements for acceptance.
 For a contract for the sale of goods (anything tangible), a valid contract requires acceptance of every single term.
-For a contract for services (mechanics, painters, etc.) there may be reasonable, minor differences between what the parties believe to be the terms of the contract.
+For a contract for services (mechanics, painters, etc.), there may be reasonable, minor differences between what the parties believe to be the contract terms.

 - Clearly stating or writing acceptance